Cellular Aging: What Causes Cells to Age?

 To understand oxidative stress, we have to talk about atoms.
 Atoms make up molecules that make up your cells, and it’s within atoms that oxidative stress occurs.

-Free radicals are unstable atoms, which means they have an odd number of electrons.
+Free radicals (also called reactive oxygen species) are unstable atoms, which means they have an odd number of electrons.
 They need to be balanced, so they seek out stable atoms with even electrons, and steal an electron from them.
 When this happens, the molecule (and the cell) where that atom lives becomes damaged.

 This damage isn’t usually repairable.
 In fact, it alters the cell’s DNA, carrying the damage with it if the cell is still able to replicate.
 Once a cell becomes so damaged by oxidation, it reaches senescence.